aifn-run/aifn-run/README.md

 # AI as a function

-Integrate AI with your code like any other function:
+Integrate AI with your code like any other function, no build steps required!

 ```ts
 import ai from 'https://aifn.run/ai.mjs'